DQ (Digital Intelligence)

 Beyond IQ and EQ, DQ (Digital Intelligence) represents critical skills needed to thrive in the digital age.

-Its framework aggregated across more than 25 prior leading frameworks about digital literacy and skills.
-It lays out a common language, structure, and taxonomy around digital literacy, skills, and readiness that can be benchmarked, referenced, and adopted across nations and sectors worldwide.
-The DQ Framework was internationally acclaimed and endorsed by the Coalition for Digital Intelligence (CDI), formed in 2018 by the OECD, IEEE SA, and DQ Institute in association with the World Economic Forum, with the commitment to promote digital literacy and digital skills around the world.
+The DQ Framework was originally endorsed by the Coalition for Digital Intelligence (CDI), formed in 2018 by the OECD, IEEE SA, and DQ Institute in association with the World Economic Forum, with the commitment to promote digital literacy and digital skills around the world.

-DQ comprises 32 digital competencies.
+DQ comprises 24 digital competencies.
 It focuses on eight critical areas of digital life– identity, use, safety, security, emotional intelligence, literacy, communication, and rights.
-These eight areas can each be developed at four levels: citizenship, creativity, and competitiveness.
+These eight areas can each be developed at three levels: citizenship, creativity, and competitiveness.

 DQ Competencies